jbmerville/moonvegas/README.md

 docker run --rm --name moonbeam_development -p 9944:9944 -p 9933:9933 purestake/moonbeam:v0.25.0 --dev --ws-external --rpc-external # Run the node
 ```

-Once the node is running you can deploy the SmartContracts to that node:
+Once the node is running, deploy the SmartContracts to that node:

 ```bash
 cd hardhat # All the SmartContracts files are located in the ./hardhat directory